Skip to main content

 Panels Inspired by Maki-E Lacquer Techniques

-The design of Soan is inspired by the extravagant Golden Tea Room even to the cooking range hood.
-Champagne-gold aluminum panels embellished with a hammered finish are interspersed with stripes inspired by maki-e lacquer decoration techniques, its design a fusion of the traditional and the modern.
+The design of Soan is inspired by the extravagant Golden Tea Room, from head to toe.
+Champagne-gold aluminum panels embellished with a hammered finish are interspersed with stripes inspired by maki-e lacquer decoration techniques, showcasing a fusion of the traditional and the modern.

 The Taian Communal Dining Room